 It can be hard to know where to start seeking scholarships opportunities.
 Here at UConn, there are many offices that have scholarship opportunities.
 We have put together this information to help guide you.

 For a listing of scholarships focused on students interested in all business areas, please visit the Undergraduate Opportunities website.
 Students can also contact their major department (Accounting, Finance, Management, Marketing, Operations & Information Management, Real Estate and Urban Economics) and/or the UConn Alumni Association for scholarship possibilities, applications, and deadlines.
-See the "I need a scholarship, now what?" article for more tips.
+See the Tips for Finding Scholarships article for more tips.

 - Students are encouraged to contact local civic organizations, religious affiliations, high school guidance offices and libraries for possible scholarship opportunities.

 - Students are also encouraged to search available resources for scholarships.
 Visit the financial aid website.